 Before you create a private connectivity configuration, make sure that you:

-- Have a VPC network that can peer to Datastream's private network and that doesn't have restrictions on it.
-For more information on creating this network, see Using VPC Network Peering.
+- Have a VPC network that can peer to Datastream's private network and that meets the requirements described as restrictions.
+For more information about creating this network, see Using VPC Network Peering.

 - Have an available IP range (with a CIDR block of /29) on the VPC network.
 This can't be an IP range that already exists as a subnet, a Private Service Connection pre-allocated IP range, or any sort of pre-allocated route IP range.
 Datastream uses this IP range to create a subnet so that it can communicate with the source database.
 The following table describes valid IP ranges.